Alpine Tips

 Strength loss from knots in webbing and cord

-Here’s a nice diagram drawn by IFMGA Guide Georg Sojer @sojercartoon from an article by German Mountain Guide / Bergfuhrer Chris Semmel of the German Mountain and Ski Guides Association (“Verband Deutscher Berg und Skiführer” or “VDBS”).
+Here’s a nice diagram drawn by IFMGA Guide Georg Sojer @sojercartoon from an article by German mountain guide / Bergfuhrer Chris Semmel of the German Mountain and Ski Guides Association (“Verband Deutscher Berg und Skiführer” or “VDBS”).
 It’s from a German climbing magazine, here’s the original.

 Interestingly, it shows that cord is slightly stronger than webbing.
 Also note that when a larger loop is doubled over, even with a knot, the strength is twice that of the unknotted material.